woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 6. Restrict WPS
 ~~~~~~~~~~~~~~~

-The Web Processing Service (WPS) LINK is a powerful analytic tool, but it can impose a strong performance penalty.
+The Web Processing Service (WPS) can impose a strong performance penalty if left unsecured.
 As it is not necessary in this scenario, it will be restricted to the administrator account only.

 #.
 Click :guilabel:`Services` in the :guilabel:`Security` menu on the left side of the page.